 - Lack of concentration

-Coupled with emotional symptoms of PMS, women usually also experience physical symptoms.
+Coupled with the emotional symptoms of PMS, women usually also experience physical symptoms.
 These usually are not as debilitating as the emotional symptoms and include:

 - Feeling tired